DragonAxeSoftware/fpm/.github/instructions/common.instructions.md

 ## Tests

-Test are separated in these modules: unit_tests (run within the app without any other external dependencies), integration_tests (run with external dependencies, such as a database or a blockchain node), manual_tests (run manually by a developer to test specific functionality).
+- Test are separated in these modules: unit_tests (run within the app without any other external dependencies), integration_tests (run with external dependencies, such as a database or a blockchain node), manual_tests (run manually by a developer to test specific functionality).
 Avoid running all the tests as this takes time.
 Instead, run only the relevant tests for the code you are working on.
+- The unit tests of the project should be grouped in the unit_tests module and the integration tests in the integration_tests module.

 ## Scripts